 You can read more about smoking in Spain in our other article.

 Do I have to quarantine on arrival to Malaga?

 No, you don’t unless you think you should.
 Do follow the recommendations and use mask at all the times, except when sunbathing or having a swim.
 If you feel sick just cancel your trip or move the date to a later time.

 You do have to quarantine for 15 days by now after going back to UK since 25 July; but I don’t think it will last long.

-Is possible to travel on holiday after the Covid-19 to another province?
+Is possible to travel to another province?

 I have been asked about a bus trip from Malaga airport to Granada.
 I have looked for information and found the following, which applies to inter-provincial travel: